zowe/zowe-cli/docs/TESTING.md

 - For abstract classes (where necessary, some abstracts have "base" implementations that will suffice for unit testing), create a `__model__` directory under `__tests__` directory and create a test implementation of the abstract class.

 ## Integration Tests
-**Note:** Do NOT write integration tests until we get a proper delivery mechanism for the mock server.

 Package/Plugin integration tests are divided into two categories:
 - **API**: Invoking the REST/other public APIs directly (as an app, CI/CD environment, etc. would)
 - **CLI**: Issuing commands via script/exec and ensuring correctness of output (as a user at their terminal/console would)

 The intent of integration tests is to test all edge cases without having to rely on a specific system setup.
 Instead of sending the requests to one of your systems, you can do so to a mock server that can be modified on the fly.
+They can also test help text output and syntax error responses from the CLI/Plugin.

 ### Integration Test Layout
 - Place integration tests under the packages `__tests__/__integration__` directory.